The Salvation Army and the National Louis University partner to research methods for strengthening the paternal role in family and community.

 “I’m learning how to relate to people a little bit better, rather than looking at everything through my point of view,” Stroud said.
 “For example, my co-parent and I would have conflicts about my younger daughter’s schedule, but I’ve learned how to better understand what she’s dealing with.”

-Fatherhood in Action’s sessions are geared toward men coming out of rehabilitation programs or were recently incarcerated, like Stroud.
+Fatherhood in Action’s sessions are geared toward men coming out of rehabilitation programs or those who were recently incarcerated, such as Stroud.

 “With my older child, I can explain situations to her, like the times when I wasn’t there, and be more open with her,” Stroud said.
 “I’m becoming more of a father and she’s understanding it, and trusts that I will do what I say.”

-But his difficult past struggling with addiction and frequent incarcerations, Stroud has more work to do with his younger daughter.
+But due to his difficult past struggling with addiction and frequent incarcerations, Stroud has more work to do with his younger daughter.

 “She needs me to be more protective and show her that I’ll always be there for her,” Stroud said.
 “I can’t replace the time that I lost with her and she still might get upset with me sometimes because she hasn’t seen me a while, but a smile will eventually come back to her face.”